davidgasquez/handbook/Open Data.md

   - Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped.
   - Metadata as a first-class citizen.
 Even if minimal and automated.
   - Git based approach collaboration.
 Adopt and integrate with `git`  and GitHub to reduce surface area.
 Build tooling to adapt revisions, tags, branches, issues, PRs to datasets.
+    - Pprtals are a GitHub repository with scripts to collect data from various sources, clean it, and join it, and publish useful datasets and artifacts for that community.
+Ideally, they are also simple to get started with and expose the best practices in data engineering for curating and transforming data.
   - Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests/checks_.
   - Support for integrating non-dataset files.
 A dataset could be linked to code, visualizations, pipelines, models, reports, ...
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute everything from scratch.
 In "reality", events are immutable, data should be too.
 [Make datasets the center of the tooling](https://dagster.io/blog/software-defined-assets).